 Culturally competent practice when working with Māori individuals and whānau in health and service settings.
 Encompasses Te Ao Māori contexts, interpersonal skills, key health issues and inter-professional approaches.

-work with Māori is formally recognised by health professional registering bodies as
+in their work with Māori is formally recognised by health professional registering

 |Paper title||Hauora Māori in Practice: Working with Individuals and Whānau|